-This year, Natchez’ annual Fall Pilgrimage events include tours of nineteen antebellum homes led by costumed tour guides portraying former inhabitants of each home.
-Tours are offered on a three-day alternating schedule, with three different homes open in the morning and afternoon.
-Tours of Natchez' most popular antebellum museum homes, Longwood (1860-1861), Rosalie (1820) and Stanton Hall (1857) will also be offered daily during the three-week event.
+This year, Natchez’ annual Fall Pilgrimage events include tours of eighteen antebellum homes led by costumed tour guides portraying former inhabitants of each home.
+Tours visiting two to three houses are offered each morning, with an afternoon tour visiting three to four homes to follow.
+What's more, tours of Natchez' most popular antebellum museum homes, Longwood (1860-1861), Rosalie (1820) and Stanton Hall (1857) are offered daily during the eighteen-day event.
 Special events include:

-The Natchez Little Theatre, one of the oldest community theatres in the South, will also offer a staged production of Lillian Hellman's The Little Foxes from September 25—October 11.
-Single-house tour tickets cost $15 for adults, $10 for kids, with a three-house tour package available for $36 adults, $24 kids, with add-ons including carriage rides and luncheons also available.
+Single-house tour tickets cost $15 for adults, $10 for kids, with a three-house tour package available for $45 adults, with add-ons including carriage rides and luncheons also available.
 Ticket counter, open daily, is located inside the Natchez Visitor Reception Center at 640 South Canal Street.
 (800) 647-6742 or visit natchezpilgrimage.com.